cltk/cltk/docs/akkadian.rst

 Workflow Sample Model
 =====================
 A sample workflow model of utilizing the tools in Akkadian is shown below.
-In this example, we are taking a text file downloaded from CDLI, import it, have it be read and ingested.
+In this example, we are taking a text file downloaded from CDLI, importing it, and have it be read and ingested.
 From here, we will look at the table of contents, select a text, convert the text into Unicode and PrettyPrint its result.

 .. code-block:: python